-- (i) Knowledge of regulations, standards and procedures in accordance with requirements in the MMM: - (ii) Knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
+- Knowledge of regulations, standards and procedures in accordance with requirements in the MMM: - (ii) Knowledge and skills related to human performance, including coordination with, as applicable, other maintenance personnel and/or flight crew.
 (GM)

-selection process.

-Interviewed responsible manager(s).

-Examined selected AMO selection records.

-Examined selected AMO oversight/monitoring reports (focus: verifying AMOs have initial/recurrent training programs for maintenance personnel).

-Observed line maintenance operations (focus: personnel signing maintenance release receive initial and recurrent training that are appropriate to individually assigned tasks and
+- □ Identified/Assessed the requirement criteria for an overall training program in the AMO selection process. - Interviewed responsible manager(s). - ☐ Examined selected AMO selection records. - □ Examined selected AMO oversight/monitoring reports (focus: verifying AMOs have initial/recurrent training programs for maintenance personnel). - Observed line maintenance operations (focus: personnel signing maintenance release receive initial and recurrent training that are appropriate to individually assigned tasks and responsibilities). - □ Other Actions (Specify)

-responsibilities).